Truth and Reconciliation Commission of Canada: Implementation

 The degree of implementation has been assessed differently by observers.
 Two of the most prominent asessements are conducted by the Yellowhead Institute at Ryerson University (now Toronto Metropolitan University) and the Canadian Broadcasting Corporation (CBC).
+The government also conducted their own assessment.

 Yellowhead Institute assessment

-In 2016 and 2017, historian Ian Mosby evaluated how many of the calls to action had been completed at the one year and two year anniversary marks.
+In 2016 and 2017, historian Ian Mosby evaluated how many of the calls to action had been completed at the first and second anniversary marks.
 In 2016, he concluded that only five calls were complete and three calls were partially complete, leaving 86 calls unmet.
 In 2017, his evaluation showed that only 7 of the 94 calls had been completed.
 At the end of 2020, his evaluation (together with Eva Jewell) is that only 8 calls had been fully implemented.

 CBC assessment

 In 2018 the Canadian Broadcasting Corporation established Beyond 94, a website to track the status of each call to action.
 As of March 2018, 10 were marked as completed, 15 were in-progress with projects underway, 25 had projects proposed, and 44 were unmet.
 As of July 29, 2019, the site has been updated to mark 10 calls to action completed, 21 in-progress with projects underway, 37 in-progress with projects proposed, and 26 "not yet started."

-As of 10 May 2025, the CBC has marked the following 13 calls to action as "complete":
+As of 10 May 2025, the CBC has marked the following 15 calls to action as "complete":